 - To be considered for admission into the University Honors Program, students must complete the MyScholarships application and write the University Honors Program essay within the MyScholarships application.

-- To be considered for admission into the Southern Leaders Program, students must complete the MyScholarships application and write the associated essay and short answer within the MyScholarships application.
+- To be considered for admission into the Southern Leaders Program (Statesboro) or Emerging Leaders Program (Armstrong), students must complete the MyScholarships application and write the associated essay and short answer within the MyScholarships application.

 - The sooner you begin and submit the MyScholarships application, the better.
 You never know what unforeseen issues (technological or other) may arise.
 Do not wait until the night before the deadline.